bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:07:06

-Avi is leaving, before Avi leaves, can we decide on what should be our next...
+Aviv is leaving, before Avi leaves, can we decide on what should be our next...
 What should be next Monday, What should we look into?
 You guys have ideas?